-The Illinois River is the uncontested heart of our region, a migratory route for ducks and other species, and a unique platform for recreation and play.
+The Illinois River is the heart of our region, a migratory route for ducks and birds, and a unique platform for recreation and play.
 The surrounding river valley teems with biodiversity—including oak and hickory savannas, sand prairies, grasslands, marshes, hardwood forests and backwater lakes—and is home to more than 400 bird species and thousands of native plants.
 With dozens of conservation sites available for wildlife observation, fishing, camping, hiking and hunting, there are many ways to get outside… and get back to nature!

-SCENIC BEAUTY AND WILDLIFE
+WETLANDS AND WILDLIFE

 From more than 200 freshwater bodies at Banner Marsh to the scenic wetlands at Rice Lake, natural beauty abounds across Greater Peoria.
 To the north, the bottomlands, backwaters and bluffs of the Marshall State Fish and Wildlife Area comprise more than 6,000 acres, while the Woodford State Fish and Wildlife Area encompasses another 3,000 acres.
 South of Lincoln, the forest canopy of the Edward R. Madigan State Fish and Wildlife Area boasts Illinois’ largest sycamore tree and a large pheasant hatchery.

-Just outside of Havana, the Nature Conservancy leads the ecological renewal of the 7,100-acre Emiquon Preserve, frequented for its angler fishing, waterfowl hunting and bird watching opportunities.
+Just outside of Havana, the Nature Conservancy leads the ecological renewal of the 7,100-acre Emiquon Preserve, known for its angler fishing, waterfowl hunting and bird watching opportunities.
 Visitors can learn about the area’s 12,000-year history at Dickson Mounds Museum—one of the nation’s premier onsite archaeological museums—while in nearby Canton, Giant Goose Ranch features some of the finest lakefront campsites and fishing lakes in the Midwest.

 Less than 10 miles away, Jubilee College State Park features 3,200 acres of rolling valleys, unique bedrock, sloping ravines and a meandering creek, with plenty of options for picnicking, hiking, camping, horseback riding, hunting, cross-country skiing, mountain biking and fishing.